COVID-19 : FAQ related to Meal Plans and Dining Hall

 - We will be placing wayfinding and directional signage to facilitate the navigation in certain areas of the Dining Hall and physical distancing markers on the floor to respect the 2-metre distancing rule.

-- Specific seating areas will be designated to ensure your dining experience is pleasant and safe.
+- Specific seating areas will be designated by green stickers to ensure your dining experience is pleasant and safe.
 Please ensure that you are seated in a safe and physically distanced space.

 How will the meals in the Dining hall be prepared and served?